Sandrine Dixson-Declève: Quel Monde Pour Demain

 Dixson-Declѐve recently released a joint intergenerational book on the future, climate change and the risks that weigh on humanity:“Quel Monde Pour Demain”, Éditions Luc Pire.

 Education and career

 She graduated from University of California, Davis with a Bachelor's degree in International Relations and French.
-She also holds a Master's degree in Environmental Sciences from the University of Brussels.
+She also holds a Master's degree in Environmental Sciences from the Université libre de Bruxelles.

 She has spent her career bringing together business leaders, policy makers, academia and NGOs to unpack complex challenges.

 The Club of Rome

 In 2018 Dixson-Declѐve and Mamphela Ramphele were appointed as Co-presidents of the Club of Rome, the first women to lead the organization in its history.
 They were both re-elected for a second three-year term in 2021.

 Dixson-Declѐve was Chief Partnership Officer for the UN Agency Sustainable Energy for All and prior to that was Director of the Prince of Wales’s Corporate Leaders Group and the EU office of the Cambridge Institute for Sustainability Leadership (2009-2016).
 During this period she was also appointed as Executive Director of the Green Growth Platform bringing together EU Ministers and CEOs.
 She was Executive Director of Hart Energy Consulting’s International Sustainable Energy Exchange (ISEE).